silentorb/marloth-story/README.md

 (marloth-story for short)

+## Introduction

+This document documents the process for Marloth documentation.
+If the Marloth documentation is the story's meta, then this document is the meta-meta.

+## Project Structure

-This project is divided into three layers:
+The Marloth narrative project is divided into three layers:

 1. Books
 2. Documentation